muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 it in the 5th century B.C.

 The Turkish coffee is a Yemenese invention.
-I'm talking about using coffee beans ground into a fine powder, then boiled in a little [brass pot](https://pbs.twimg.com/media/FB9mjc0XMAU_YNS?format=jpg&name=small) is called different names by countries, with many laying claim on its discovery.
+I'm talking about using coffee beans ground into a fine powder, then boiled in a little [brass pot](https://pbs.twimg.com/media/FB9mjc0XMAU_YNS?format=jpg&name=small).
+This product is called different names by countries, with many laying claim on its discovery.
 But since the first-use was in Yemen, it should be called Yemenese coffee.

 Asia Minor *tarhana* soup is actually one of the oldest foods in the Eastern Mediterranean called in Greek *trahana*, it was traditionally